CT Tamburello

-Christopher Michael "CT" Tamburello (born July 16, 1980) is a television personality and actor, best known as a competitor on the MTV reality competition show The Challenge.
+Christopher Michael "CT" Tamburello (born on July 16, 1980) is an American television personality and actor, best known as a competitor on the MTV reality competition show The Challenge.
 His first television appearance was on the thirteenth season of The Real World in 2003.
-In 2023 he competed on the second season of The Traitors alongside fellow The Challenge alum Trishelle Cannatella.
+In 2023, he competed on the second season of The Traitors.

 Television appearances

-In 2003 Tamburello was offered the choice to appear on The Real World: Paris or Road Rules, opting to pick the former.
+In 2003, Tamburello was offered the choice to appear on The Real World: Paris or Road Rules, opting to chose the former.

 Tamburello made his Challenge debut on its eighth season.
 He would win his first season in 2013, where he was partnered with rival Wes Bergmann on The Challenge: Rivals II.
 As of 2024, Tamburello has won five seasons of The Challenge and two spin-off seasons.

 Tamburello competed on the second season of The Traitors alongside fellow The Challenge alumni Trishelle Cannatella and Johnny Bananas.
 Tamburello competed the whole season as a "faithful" and was able to help banish the four traitors of the season (Dan Gheesling, Parvati Shallow, Phaedra Parks and Kate Chastain).
-In the end, he and Cannatella were the last two standing and were crowned the winners.
+In the end, he and Cannatella were the last two standing and were the winners of the season.

 Personal life

-Tamburello was in an on-again, off-again relationship with fellow The Challenge competitor Diem Brown from 2006 until her death in 2014.
-In 2016, Tamburello welcomed a son with his girlfriend, Lilianet Solares; the pair were married in 2018.
+Tamburello was in an on-again, off-again relationship with fellow The Challenge competitor Diem Brown from 2006 until 2007.
+Tamburello then started a relationship with Lilianet Solares, in which they had a child born in 2016; the pair were married in 2018.
 They divorced in 2023.
-He was in a relationship with Catalina Hager, an ex-wife of professional wrestler Jake Hager.
+Tamburello married OnlyFans personality Catalina White in October 2024; White officially filed for divorce in January 2026, quoting irreconcilable differences.

+Later that year, Tamburello was reported to be dating Phaedra Parks from The Real Housewives of Atlanta and his co-star on The Traitors.